htcondor/htmap/docs/source/api.rst

 -------

 The ``map_id`` is the central organizing piece of data in HTMap.
-Every map that you run produces a :class:`MapResult` which is connected to a unique ``map_id``, a string that you must provide when you run the map.
+Every map that you run produces a :class:`Map` which is connected to a unique ``map_id``, a string that you must provide when you run the map.
 A ``map_id`` cannot be re-used until the associated map has been deleted.